 As an example of a bicycle buffer zone law, in September 2013, California's Governor Brown signed into law Assembly Bill 1371 the "Three Feet for Safety Act.”
 This law requires drivers passing other cars or bikes to pass with at least three feet between their vehicles and the cycle or vehicle being passed.
 If a driver violates the three-foot buffer zone, they can be fined from $35 to up to $100 for a first ticket and $250 for any subsequent tickets or if a collision occurs that harms the bike rider.

 Are You an Injured Cyclist?
-Get a Free Case Review
+Get a Legal Case Review

 Bicycle buffer zones help reduce incidents of cyclists being hit by vehicles, but don’t eliminate such crashes.
-If you have been injured in a bicycle accident, whether your state has a law mandating a buffer zone or not, you should consult an experienced attorney to protect your legal rights and learn more about any claims you may have.
-For more about an attorney's role in a bicycle accident case, contact us for a free case review.
+If you've been injured in a bicycle accident, whether your state has a law mandating a buffer zone or not, you should consult an experienced attorney to protect your legal rights and learn more about any claims you may have.

 Contact a qualified auto accident attorney to make sure your rights are protected.